enormandeau/stacks_workflow/STEPS.md

 # Analysis steps

-Informations for the Materials and Methods section
+Informations for Materials and Methods

 ## Data preparation